-It’s an ornithologist’s dream, three of this year’s Top 50 Cocktails Bars named after birds – with Swift being the final in at number 10.
+It’s an ornithologist’s dream, three of this year’s Top 50 Cocktails Bars named after birds – with Swift coming in at number 2.

 Swift is split into two areas, with a more casual buzzy layout on the ground floor and a relaxed – some would say sensual – lounge in the basement.

 Drinkers in the upstairs bar, which is creatively called the Upstairs Bar, can walk in and receive table service.

 There is a short cocktail menu in Swift’s Upstairs Bar, which is accompanied by a food menu of small bites, such as oysters, aimed at kicking off your evening of restaurant-going or a trip to the theatre.

 “We are bringing back the time when there was a cocktail for every hour,” Swift’s website once said.

 Swift’s Upstairs Bar cocktail menu, now you ask, is reasonably priced, small and perfectly formed.
 It is also very much inspired by the Italian aperitif moment, including their wonderful Sgroppino(£8).

 There are six classic cocktails on the menu at all times in the Upstairs bar.